ajurasz/ajurasz.github.io/_posts/2017-05-28-kotlin-aws-lambda-serverless.md

 this could be simplified to just one command by executing `serverless` command from within gradle task.

 ## Conclusion
 Personally, I wouldn't consider building my whole application as functions from one simple reason - vendor locking ([this article](https://startupsventurecapital.com/firebase-costs-increased-by-7-000-81dc0a27271d) is kind of "lessons learned" type in terms of vendor locking).
 But this is a great option when you need to run some simple function triggered by different events somewhere on the web.
-There is still some lack in case of debugging (or I didn't yet discover how to make it properly) these functions - at this point I will say only: logger is your friend.
+There is still some lack in case of debugging (or I didn't yet discover how to do it properly) these functions - at this point I will say only - *logger is your friend*.